ckaestne/seaibib/README.md

 > Practical application of metamorphic testing for generating test cases

-Zhou, Hucheng, Jian-Guang Lou, Hongyu Zhang, Haibo Lin, Haoxiang Lin, and Tingting Qin.
-2015.
-“An Empirical Study on Quality Issues of Production Big Data Platform.”
-2015 IEEE/ACM 37th IEEE International Conference on Software Engineering. https://doi.org/10.1109/icse.2015.130.
+Zhou, Hucheng, Jian-Guang Lou, Hongyu Zhang, Haibo Lin, Haoxiang Lin, and Tingting Qin.  "[An Empirical Study on Quality Issues of Production Big Data Platform](https://doi.org/10.1109/icse.2015.130)."
+IEEE/ACM 37th IEEE International Conference on Software Engineering.
+2015

 > Study of operational issues of large map reduce cluster.
 Mostly hardware failures not captured by redundancy mechanisms.
 No direct ML aspect, but useful for discussing large distributed ML jobs at scale and some discussion of debugging from logging data.